 In the majority of instances, students can have conversations about what happened, what options are available, and what steps they are considering with any trusted college staff member without beginning a formal conduct or complaint process.
 This includes the Title IX Coordinator and deputies, deans, staff from the OIDE, Davis Center, Office of Student Life, and Campus Safety officers, coaches, or professors.

 Confidential resources include SASS Survivor Services.
-SASS is staffed around the clock by staff with specific training on responding to intimate violence (Carolina Echenique ’15—Admissions, Donna Denelli-Hess—Health Center, Mike Evans—Zilkha Center, and Rabbi Seth Wax—Chaplains’ Office) who can provide support, help you access resources, or offer information about on- and off-campus options.
+SASS is staffed around the clock by staff with specific training on responding to intimate violence (Meg Bossong, Director of Sexual Assault Response and Prevention; Allison Jasso, Violence Prevention Coordinator; Carolina Echenique ‘15, Admissions; Emery Shriver, Libraries; Mike Evans, Zilkha Center; Rabbi Seth Wax, Chaplains’ Office; and Alice Lee, Athletics) who can provide support, help you access resources, or offer information about on- and off-campus options.
 Other confidential resources on and off campus include Integrative Wellbeing and Health Services; the college chaplains; and the Elizabeth Freeman Center, which is the local rape crisis center and domestic violence organization and also has a 24/7 hotline.

-In the 2017-2018 school year, the college received a total of 25 formal reports of misconduct:
+Over the course of the 19-20 and 20-21 academic years, the college received a total of x reports of misconduct:

 - 4 reports of relationship abuse;